Meyer (family of bronze casters): Gerhardt (VI)

 Gerhardt (VI) lived from 1704 until 1784.
-As a son of Gerhardt (IV) he was in 1720, ten years after his father's death, at the age of sixteen already appointed Royal cannon caster by King Frederic I. He moved to Uppsala and in 1724 he started a three-year journey through Europe, where he was an apprentice in foundries in Germany (possibly in Nuremberg), Switzerland, France, The Netherlands and England.
+As a son of Gerhardt (IV) he was in 1720, ten years after his father's death, at the age of 16 already appointed Royal cannon caster by King Frederic I. He moved to Uppsala and in 1724 he started a three-year journey through Europe, where he was an apprentice in foundries in Germany (possibly in Nuremberg), Switzerland, France, The Netherlands and England.
 After his return to Stockholm he became head of the Royal foundry in 1728, following his father and his grandfather.
 His main business must have been bell-casting, as in Finland alone 47 bells of his hand are preserved.
 Besides, he made bronze casts after models of the leading French artists of the time: busts of the Swedish Kings Charles XII (1747/48) and Adolf Frederick (1749/51) after Jacques-Philippe Bouchardon as well as puttoes and ornamental shields for the staircase of the Royal Palace.
 He cast the monuments of King Gustav Wasa in 1770 (Stockholm, Riddarhus Square) after a model by Pierre Hubert L'Archevêque and in 1779 the equestrian monument of King Gustav Adolf (Stockholm, Gustav Adolfs square), after models by L'Archevêque and Johan Tobias Sergel.
 The latter was the first equestrian monument made in Sweden.
-He also cast in lead the medallions and trophies of the West- and South façade of the Royal Castle, and, in Riddarholmen Church, the pulpit and parts of the decorations of the Royal Burial Chapel.
+He also cast in lead the medallions and trophies of the West and South façades of the Royal Castle, and, in Riddarholmen Church, the pulpit and parts of the decorations of the Royal Burial Chapel.

 He was innovative in techniques of casting guns and in developing fire hoses.
 He opened further workshops in Akers and Stafsjö.
-In 1756 Gerhardt (VI) sold the family foundry to the crown by remaining its director until his retirement in 1772.
-He became member of the Royal Academy of Science and was raised to the peerage in 1775.
+In 1756 Gerhardt (VI) sold the family foundry to the crown, remaining its director until his retirement in 1772.
+He became a member of the Royal Academy of Science and was raised to the peerage in 1775.